winton/typectl/README.md

 }
 ```

-Functions may also be async or have undefined input/output:
+Functions may also be async or have undefined input/output (this function is valid):

 ```typescript
 export default async () => {}